henley-regatta/aoc2022/README.md

   - `go/day5part1.go` - Nothing wrong with a bit of stack-manipulation is there?
 Spend an inordinate amount of time on string-slicing / rune-converting but that's just me not understanding Go very well.
 Also had to re-do the stack output in order to see that I'd made an error transcribing my input stack which, er, meant the wrong result.
 Error in Fingers not Code!
   - `go/day5part2.go` - Scratch the stack-smashing, return to string-slicing.
 Conceptually an easier problem than Part 1, only complicated by my inability to correctly apply indexes on the first attempt.
   - `go/day6part1.go` - Yay bit of string-scanning.
 Opportunity for a bit of modulus arithmetic, truth telling and functional parameterisation too.
+  - `go/day6part2.go` - **GET IN** Correct anticipation of the part 2 solution means the actual code-change required is a single digit added to the CONST value. `<smugface>`

 ## NodeJS